Other bursaries and scholarships

 Irish Taxation Institute Third Level Scholarship Programme

-Credit Union Member Scholarships/Bursaries
+Credit Union Plus Member Scholarships Scheme

 SIPTU Education and Development Support Scheme

 The aim of this scheme is to support opportunities for SIPTU members to participate in further and higher learning that will improve their employability and career progress while contributing to the development of the union.